 That the Home Occupation does not include operations related to internal combustion engines, body shops, ammunition manufacturing, motor vehicle repairs or sale.

-That the Home Occupation does employ four (4) persons that do not live in the dwelling unit on the Subject Property.
-Non-resident employees will arrive at the Subject Property for activities related to paperwork, but will not work at the Subject Property.
+That the Home Occupation does employ one (1) persons that do not live in the dwelling unit on the Subject Property.
+Additional non-resident employees will arrive at the Subject Property for activities related to paperwork, but will not work at the Subject Property.
 All activities other than storing vehicles and equipment will occur off-site.

 That the Home Occupation does not involve operating methods that include transactions with the public (customers, clients, consultants, subcontractors, etc.) on the Subject Property.